Sweet Lime Cake with Chopped Cranberries | Mausambi Cake

 However, I find it so difficult to discard them.
 And then my quest for ‘Re-purpose Recipes’ begins.

 These are those recipes which use ingredients when they are over-ripened or dried or just aren’t fit to be consumed as they were initially intended for.

-Since, I have an infant for whom I cook separately, often I am left with a considerable amount of baby food that need repurposing.
+Since I have an infant for whom I cook separately, often I am left with a considerable amount of baby food that needs repurposing.
 Like, for 2 days in a row I had Applesauce left with me.
-So, I saved them in a Tupperware and baked an Eggless Plum Cake .
-Applesauce is an amazing vegan replacement to Eggs.
+So, I saved them in a Tupperware and baked an Eggless Plum Cake.
+Applesauce is an amazing vegan replacement for Eggs.

 Now coming back to why I was laughing while baking this Sweet Lime Cake with Cranberries.
 I first baked this cake in 2017.
 It was just after I joined Taxmann as their Copywriter.
 I took it with me to the office and my colleagues got the taste of my baking for the first time.
 They saw my blog and marvelled at it for the rest of the day.

 In the end, they demanded this cake once again.
 But I had no leftovers of ‘leftover’ Sweet Limes.
 So, I promised them to bake some time later.
 After a few months, I was pregnant with Aria and baking took a backseat!

 What followed next was every time there was a mention of Sweet Limes, they would all team up to pull my ears for not baking the cake!
 I would again religiously promise them to bake it over some weekend.